dvdmtw98/notes/My Vault/Programming Notes/JavaScript/JS - Under the Hood.md

+---
+title: JS - Under the Hood
+---

 Single threaded language.
 Sequential flow of statements
 Has support for async features using Web APIs
 Each thread has an Call Stack and Memory Heap associated with it